bahorn/bphage/README.md

 * `.dynstr` so we can check nams.
 * `.dynsym`, as it contains the offset to `main`.

-We just need to know the start of `.dynstr', as when we walk through the table in `.dynsym` it'll give us an offset in `st_name` member of the struct.
+We just need to know the start of `.dynstr`, as when we walk through the table in `.dynsym` it'll give us an offset in `st_name` member of the struct.

 ### Finding PLT entries.